-Discrimination and Harassment Complaint Procedures The Affirmative Action Office implements the procedures below to ensure an objective, equitable and timely resolution of complaints of discrimination, harassment, non-Title IX sex and gender-based harassment (including dating violence, domestic violence, sexual assault, or stalking), and retaliation, defined as Prohibited Conduct in University Policy AD91.
-Complaints of sexual harassment as defined under Title IX will be addressed under University Policy AD85.
-Any person believing that they have been subjected to discrimination or harassment as defined in these policies may file a complaint with the Affirmative Action Office (AAO).
+Discrimination and Harassment Complaint Procedures

+The Office of Equal Opportunity and Access implements the procedures below to ensure an objective, equitable and timely resolution of complaints of discrimination, harassment, non-Title IX sex and gender-based harassment (including dating violence, domestic violence, sexual assault, or stalking), and retaliation, defined as Prohibited Conduct in University Policy AD91 Complaints of sexual harassment as defined under Title IX will be addressed under University Policy AD85, Any person believing that they have been subjected to discrimination or harassment as defined in these policies may file a complaint with the Office of Equal Opportunity and Access (OEOA).
 These procedures address all complaints of alleged discrimination or harassment, including, but not limited to, non-Title IX sex and gender-based harassment, acts of bias, discrimination based on age, race, color, national origin, disability, religion and complaints of retaliation against those who have opposed discriminatory practices, those who have filed complaints of discrimination or harassment, and those who have served as witnesses or otherwise participated in enforcement of applicable discrimination or harassment policies.